apache/ignite/modules/osgi/README.txt

 like Apache Karaf.
 It provides a Bundle Activator to initialize Ignite, along with different classloaders facilitate class resolution within an OSGi environment.

-If using Ignite within Apache Karaf, please refer to the osgi-karaf and osgi-paxlogging modules too:
+If using Ignite within Apache Karaf, please refer to the osgi-karaf module:

   - osgi-karaf contains a feature repository to facilitate installing Ignite into a Karaf container.
-  - osgi-paxlogging contains an OSGi fragment required to make pax-logging-api expose certain log4j packages required by ignite-log4j

 Importing the ignite-osgi module in a Maven project
 ---------------------------------------------------